-Figure 5.2.
-The HCthreads interface as defined by the developer and the library ture and a prototype of the function to be accelerated according to specific names and signatures.
+(b) Joinable Threading Scheme, the DETACHED flag is undefined ture and a prototype of the function to be accelerated according to specific names and signatures.
 Due to limitations in the HandelC language and the difference in pointer semantics between hardware and software, these two components cannot be supplied at run time via pointers.
 Both should be statically laid out at design time before including the HCthreads library so the library can preallocate resources for its data structures and functional units before compilation.